Tide Logo

 A chargeback is when a cardholder files a dispute with their bank to reverse a transaction, claiming it was unauthorised, fraudulent, or the product or service was unsatisfactory.

-The issuing (or cardholder's) bank reviews the claim and may ask the cardholder for more information
+2. The issuing bank reviews the customer's claim and may ask for more information

-The issuing bank will get in touch with the card network (ie. Visa or Mastercard), to notify the business's bank
+3. The issuing bank will get in touch with the card network (ie. Visa or Mastercard) to notify the business's bank

-The business receives the notice of the chargeback.
-It can respond within 7 to 30 days
+4. The business receives the notice of the chargeback and can respond within 7 to 30 days

 Common reasons for chargebacks